 Clip of Sugasawa Sensei demonstrating with Iwasaki Sensei

 Clip of Sugasawa Sensei demonstrating with Iwasaki Sensei.

 Video courtesy of Martijn Schelen of Kenkokai

 Shikukai Karate-Do International is a member of the EKF and abides by EKF Safeguarding policies.
-The appointed Safeguarding officer for Shikukai Karate-Do International is Steve Rawson.
+The appointed Safeguarding officers for Shikukai Karate-Do International is Sue Dodd and Rob Selby.